 The overall volume of greenhouse gases that can be emitted by power plants, industry factories and aviation sector covered by the EU Emissions Trading System (EU ETS) is limited by a 'cap' on the number of emission allowances.
 Within the cap, companies receive or buy emission allowances, which they can trade as needed.
 The cap decreases every year, ensuring that total emissions fall.

 Each allowance gives the holder the right to emit:

-In phase 4 (2021-2030), the cap on emissions will be subject to an annual linear reduction factor of 2.2%.
+In phase 4 of the EU ETS (2021-2030), the cap on emissions continues to decrease annually at an increased annual linear reduction factor of 2.2%.

-From 2021 onwards, the same linear reduction factor that applies to stationary installations, -2.2% annually, will also apply to aviation allowances.
+From 2021 onwards, the same linear reduction factor that applies to stationary installations, 2.2% annually, will also apply to aviation allowances.

 The number of aviation allowances to be issued in 2021 is approximately 24.5 million – some 20.7 million to be issued for free and some 3.8 million to be auctioned.